Geoffrey Orsak: Accomplishments

 Orsak was an early advocate for including engineering in the K-12 curriculum.
 With the support of Texas Instruments, in 1999 he launched the Infinity Project to promote engineering and innovation education. and female enrollment in the Lyle School of Engineering has consistently been 50% higher than the national average.

 Orsak received the first award as Educator of the Year in Engineering and Science from EE Times in 2006, after joining SMU's School of Engineering.
-He was elected a Fellow of the IEEE in 2005, the highest recognition afforded by the electrical engineering profession.
+He was elected a Fellow of the IEEE in 2005, the highest recognition afforded by the electrical engineering profession. for leadership in the creation and deployment of engineering curricula technology for pre-college engineering education.
 He was also named a "Distinguished Lecturer of the IEEE" for his work in education and wireless communications.
 He has served on a number of public councils and task forces, including the National Petroleum Council.
 Chairman of the Board of the Da Vinci School, and invited to address congress on a number of occasions.
 He was author of a monthly column for the international magazine "Design News" from June 2008 through April 2012.
 He has also appeared in numerous stories in the media on education and innovation in sources such as USA Today, Discovery Channel, MSNBC, CBS Early Show, AIArchitect, Austin American Statesmen and Dallas Morning News.
 In 2011, Orsak received the "SMU M Award," the university's highest award.